 Collections that use the rectangle frame color and width properties found in Helix Express 4.0 through Helix RADE 6.1 will discover that those properties, which were ignored in Helix 6.2, have largely returned in Helix 7.0.

 Helix 7.0 supports color and frame width as follows:

 For some, the return of color will be greeted warmly, while others will prefer the ‘color-less’ look of Helix 6.2.
 Designers that wish to remove these properties from their collections, can currently only do so via AppleScript.
-(We expect to address this in Helix 7.0.1.)
+(We expect to address this in a future release.)

 In the case of command rectangles (buttons), where the background color is now supported for the first time, we have created a free AppleScript that can be used (while in Design Mode) to reset every button to the macOS default attributes. collection designers who would like a script to reset other rectangle types are encouraged to contact QSA ToolWorks technical support — we will create scripts for them as demand warrants.

 See the Rectangle Styles in Helix 7.0 technote for more information on these rectangle style attributes.